-ONE THIRD OF STUDENTS FEEL HOLOCAUST FABRICATED OR EXAGGERATED New Survey Finds 40% Get Information About Holocaust on Social Media
+New Survey Finds 40% Get Information About Holocaust on Social Media

-(TORONTO) January 26, 2022 - A new survey of almost 3,600 North American students has revealed shortcomings in Holocaust education, finding that social media is a significant source of information for the students - 33% of whom questioned whether the Holocaust even happened.
+TORONTO, Jan.
+26, 2022 /CNW/ - A new survey of almost 3,600 North American students has revealed shortcomings in Holocaust education, finding that social media is a significant source of information for the students - 33% of whom don't know what to think about the Holocaust, think the number of Jews who died has been exaggerated, or question whether the Holocaust even happened.

-The study was commissioned by Canadian charity Liberation75 and led by Dr. Alexis M. Lerner of Western University.
+The study was commissioned by Canadian charitable organization Liberation 75 and led by Dr. Alexis M. Lerner of Western University.
 Students in Grades 6 to 12 were surveyed twice - once before a two-day virtual conference focused on Holocaust education, and once after - to assess what they know and think about the Holocaust and antisemitism.
 Students from Canadian classrooms made up 78.6% of respondents.